kipkemoimayor/Quiz_board/README.md

 ## Description
 This application provide a user interface to the user where the user is supposed to follow the instructions on the forms.
-The program takes inputs from the user inform of a radio button and determines if the input answer is correct Then the program Gives multiple options for the user to Select the correct answer within the given range of Answers
+The program takes inputs from the user inform of a radio button and determines if the input answer is correct Then the program Gives mul0tiple options for the user to Select the correct answer within the given range of Answers
 ## Setup/Installation Requirements
 * A web browser.
 * The web browser should support HTML5.